leylasrknt/HTS_Analysis/README.md

 ## MultiQC Report Generation

-Welcome to the MultiQC Report Generation repository!
 This script simplifies the process of generating comprehensive quality control reports for your bioinformatics analyses.

 ### What This Script Does: